Using the Catalogue

 In 2017 a major retrospective exhibition was organized by the Romanian National Museum of Contemporary Art - MNAC Bucharest.
 About 900 works were catalogued on this occasion.
 We thank the museum for all its dilligence in promoting the work of Ion Bitzan and are particularly grateful to Cristina Cojocaru, art historian, whom the museum entrusted with the research of the Ion Bitzan oeuvre in view of a printed Catalogue Raisonné.
 Our thanks are due to museums and auction houses for allowing us to use their photographic material.
 We owe our utmost gratitude to private collectors, to owners of works, to art historians, art critics and not least to our friends who each and all contributed to our research.

-Each work is given a catalogue raisonné number, consisting of two parts.
-The first four digits represent the year of creation: this is followed by the consecutive number given to the work during our research.
-Editions have a number consisting of three parts; the third part shows how many editions were identified.
+Each work is given a sequential catalogue raisonné number.
+Editions have a number consisting of two parts; the second part shows how many editions were identified.

-Whenever a work is unsigned/undated we opted for a year of production based on the year of first mention in the Archives (for example exhibition catalogues, photographs, correspondence with art galleries, accession numbers).
-If also that information was not available we used the dates recomended by the experts we consulted.
+Definitive dates are provided onloy when a work was dated by the artist.
+Whenever a work is unsigned/undated we opted for circa dates based on the year of first mention in the Archives (for example exhibition catalogues, photographs, correspondence with art galleries, accession numbers, styles, provenance).

 All main titles are in Romanian, except for the works which were publicly presented for the first time outside Romania – here we chose the language of the host country.
 If a newly presented work toured to different countries, all relevant titles are given.
 Alternate titles are also mentioned when the same work was published in different exhibition catalogues or photographs of the same work exist under a different title in a museum archive.